 - Getting feedback for a trial or launch

 - Boosting online PR and goodwill (via reviews and UGC)

 - Getting folks to ‘opt-in’ for your newsletter or mailers

 3. Target the Right People

 A customer incentive program that means everything to everyone doesn’t usually mean a lot for the business.
-That’s because it spreads itself too thin to have a meaningful connect with a specific group of people or any one particular demographic.
+That’s because it spreads itself too thin to have a meaningful connection with a specific group of people or anyone particular demographic.
 In the process, you miss out on the opportunity of getting the best bang out of the buck, time, effort and manpower you invest.
 Do you want to bring your once-loyal customers to return?
 Are you looking to tap new markets and audiences?
 Does targeting only VIP and HNI (High Net Worth) clients make the most sense to your current business situation?
-Figuring out WHAT you want to achieve will make your program more easy to implement, efficient and productive.
+Figuring out WHAT you want to achieve will make your program easier to implement, efficient and productive.

 4. Bake in the 'Meaning'

 While there will be many customers who will respond to your campaign with the ‘right behaviour’ (be it writing a review, sharing personal information or making a purchase), they will also ‘move on’ immediately, without nurturing any recall for the experience.
 What happens when the activity is designed purely as a clinical and transactional one.
 Instead, make the experience meaningful - so that participants take away a memory they will cherish, share with their communities and networks, and possibly return for.
 Here are some ways to do that…